hero860116/Sentinel/README.md

 More examples and information can be found in the [How To Use](https://github.com/alibaba/Sentinel/wiki/How-to-Use) section.

-The working principles of Sentinel can be found in [How it works](https://github.com/alibaba/Sentinel/wiki/How-it-works)
+The working principles of Sentinel can be found in [How it works](https://github.com/alibaba/Sentinel/wiki/How-it-works) section.

 Samples can be found in the [demo](https://github.com/alibaba/Sentinel/tree/master/sentinel-demo) module.

 ### 5.Start Dashboard

-Sentinel also provides a simple dashboard, on which you can monitor the clients and configure the rules in real time.
+Sentinel also provides a simple dashboard application, on which you can monitor the clients and configure the rules in real time.

 For details please refer to [Dashboard](https://github.com/alibaba/Sentinel/wiki/Dashboard).